ShravanJ/ShravanJ/README.md

 I'm a Software Development Engineer at Charles Schwab in Austin, TX

-- 🔭 Currently working on various .NET backend projects
-- 🌱 Learning about performance and scalability
-- 💬 Ask me about .NET Core and Xamarin
+- 🔭 Specializing in building high performance backend systems built using .NET, Pivotal Cloud Foundry, and Aerospike NoSQL database
 - 📫 Want to get in touch?
 Shoot me an email: shravan@shravanj.com